 Thus, the lowest rotational state, with l = 0, has a symmetric rotational wave function, so it must have a singlet nuclear spin function, whereas the first excited rotational state, with l = 1, must have a triplet nuclear wave function.
-Since the nuclear spin wave function does not easily change, there are two forms of molecular hydrogen: ortho-hydrogen, with triplet nuclear spin and even land para hydrogen, with singlet nuclear spin and odd l.
+Since the nuclear spin wave function does not easily change, there are two forms of molecular hydrogen: ortho-hydrogen, with triplet nuclear spin and odd l and para hydrogen, with singlet nuclear spin and even l.